 The Westport Branch features free Wi-Fi, an easy-access parking lot adjacent to the library, and a spacious meeting room for events and gatherings.
-It also offers a large collection of children’s books, music CDs, Spanish language fiction and nonfiction, an extensive teen program, many fun displays, and a unique assortment of foreign and classic films on both VHS and DVD.
+It also offers a unique collection of children’s books, music CDs, Spanish language fiction and nonfiction, many fun displays, and an assortment of foreign and classic films on DVD.

 |Monday - Thursday||10 a.m. - 6 p.m.|